mui/material-ui/docs/src/pages/careers/lead-designer.md

 We're looking for someone with an expert eye for both UI and UX design.
 Details matter to you.

-You're a leader who can support and guide a small but growing design team.
+You're a manager that can support and guide the team.

-It's also important that you have enough development skills – CSS, JSX, Git, etc. – to be accountable for the quality of the design experience implemented.
-You will collaborate with engineers, product managers, and other designers, to ensure that the implementation truly reflects the feature/project's vision.
+And, it's also important that you have enough development skills – CSS, JSX, Git, etc. – to communicate effectively with engineers, product managers, and other designers, ensuring that the implementation truly reflects the feature/project's vision.

 ### Skills you should have